dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-with-no-engine.md

 Select **Create**.

-Once the VM is deployed, RDP directly to the VM and install your engine
+Once the VM is deployed, RDP directly to the VM and install your engine of choice.

 > [!NOTE]
 >